What bus and coach drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 The EU may not recognise UK-issued Driver CPC qualifications after EU Exit.

-Anyone in possession of a UK Driver CPC, and currently working or planning to work for an EU company, may want to exchange their UK Driver CPC for an EU Driver CPC before the UK leaves the EU.
+If you have a UK Driver CPC, and are currently working or planning to work for an EU company, you may want to exchange your UK Driver CPC for an EU Driver CPC before the UK leaves the EU.
 Apply to the relevant body in an EU or EEA country to exchange a UK Driver CPC.

-Exchanging a UK Driver CPC will ensure that drivers can continue to work for both UK and EU companies after the UK leaves the EU.
+Exchanging your UK Driver CPC will ensure that you can continue to work for both UK and EU companies after the UK leaves the EU.

 Driving licences and international driving permits

-On 28 March 2019, the type of international driving permit (IDP) that some countries outside of the EU and EEA recognise will change.
+On 28 March 2019, the type of international driving permit (IDP) that some countries outside of the EU and EEA recognise changed.

-If you hold a UK driving licence you will not need an IDP to drive in Ireland from 12 April 2019 as Ireland does not require IDPs to be held by driving licence holders from non-EU countries.
+If you hold a UK driving licence you will not need an IDP to drive in Ireland when the UK leaves the EU as Ireland does not require IDPs to be held by driving licence holders from non-EU countries.

 Driving licence exchange for UK nationals living in the EU

-If you are a UK licence holder living in the EU or EEA you should exchange your UK driving licence for a local EU driving licence before 12 April 2019.
-From that date, if there is no EU Exit deal, you may have to pass a driving test in the EU country you live in to be able to carry on driving there.
+If you are a UK licence holder living in the EU or EEA you should exchange your UK driving licence for a local EU driving licence before the UK leaves the EU.
+If the UK leaves the EU without a deal on October 2019, you may have to pass a driving test in the EU country you live in to be able to carry on driving there.

 More about exchanging your UK driving licence.

-From 28 March 2019, you must register commercial trailers weighing over 750kg and non-commercial trailers weighing over 3,500kg before they can travel to or through most EU and EEA countries.
+You must register commercial trailers weighing over 750kg and non-commercial trailers weighing over 3,500kg before towing them to or through most EU and EEA countries.

 Number plates and national identifiers